 Come chase the mighty Barramundi – you won’t be disappointed.

 The Golden Snapper is another favourite at Dhipirri being found on the reefs and on the rock bars in the river systems.

-Sessions on these fish can get hectic with multiple hook ups and constant action being common.
+Sessions on these fish can be hectic, with multiple hook ups and constant action common.

 Get ready for sore arms and big smiles after a session on the Goldies!